borbware/unity-basics-course/Stage3.md

 * Sell your hook (unique selling point)
 * Know your scope

+## How to create a hooky game idea?

+* There are a few ways (See [this video](https://www.youtube.com/watch?v=F-8N0DuHwJo))
+  * Wait for a lightning to strike
+  * Combine two genres
+  * Identify a flaw in a genre and fix it
+  * Twist a genre trope

 ## Example pitch structure

 * Explain your game in one or two sentences (What's the hook?)